Xeroderma pigmentosum: Culture and society

+Midnight Sun (2018 film) is a 2018 American romantic drama film based on the 2006 Japanese film A Song to the Sun.
+The film was directed by Scott Speer and written by Eric Kirsten, and stars Bella Thorne, Patrick Schwarzenegger, and Rob Riggle.

 Research directions

 Research into XP has had two main results: better understanding the disease itself, and also better understanding the normal biological mechanisms involved in DNA repair.
 Research into XP has produced insights that have been translated into treatments and prevention for cancer.